gen-ai-managers-guide/gen-ai-managers-guide.github.io/src/part-trust-risk-and-accountability/supervising-the-intern.md

 A practical framework has three components.
 First, a task register: a list of the tasks your organization uses the intern for, with a supervision level assigned to each and the rationale for that level recorded.
 Second, a review trigger: a defined set of conditions that cause a supervision level to be reconsidered.
 A task moving to a new audience, a change in the regulatory environment, a cluster of errors on a previously reliable task type - any of these should trigger a review.
 Third, accountability: a named person responsible for each task category, who owns the supervision level and the decision to change it.

 This does not require a large governance structure.
 For most organizations starting out with AI, a single document maintained by whoever owns the AI program is sufficient.
-What matters is that supervision levels are recorded rather than assumed, and revisited rather than set once and forgotten.
+What matters is that supervision levels are recorded rather than assumed and revisited rather than set once and forgotten.

 ![](supervising-the-intern-media/figure3.png)